buster35/react-portfolio/README.old.md

 THEN I receive a notification that this field is required WHEN I enter text into the email address field
-THEN I receive a notification if I have entered an invalid email address WHEN I am presented with the Resume section
+THEN I receive a notification if I have entered an invalid email address
-THEN I see a link to a downloadable resume and a list of the developer’s proficiencies
 ```

 ## Mock-Up